istio/istio.io/content/en/docs/ambient/getting-started/enforce-auth-policies/index.md

 ## Enforce Layer 4 authorization policy

 Let's create an [authorization policy](/docs/reference/config/security/authorization-policy/) that restricts which services can communicate with the `productpage` service.
-The policy is applied to pods with the `app: productpage` label, and it allows calls only from the the service account `cluster.local/ns/default/sa/bookinfo-gateway-istio`.
+The policy is applied to pods with the `app: productpage` label, and it allows calls only from the service account `cluster.local/ns/default/sa/bookinfo-gateway-istio`.
 This is the service account that is used by the Bookinfo gateway you deployed in the previous step.

 {{< text syntax=bash snip_id=deploy_l4_policy >}}
 $ kubectl apply -f - <<EOF